Introduction to Cyber-Physical Security: Historical Context and Current Trends

 Analog to Digital: The Evolution Process

 In the past, intruder alarm systems primarily relied on basic, analog components such as simple electric circuits and magnetic sensors.
-These systems, while effective for their time, offered limited flexibility and were prone to false alarms.
+These systems, while effective for their time, offered limited flexibility and, were prone to false alarms.
 They required extensive manual intervention for setup and maintenance and lacked the capability to communicate with other security devices or a central monitoring system.

 With the advent of digital technology, the landscape of intruder alarms began to change drastically.
 Modern systems leverage electronic sensors, microprocessors, and wireless communication technologies, providing a more robust and reliable means of detecting unauthorized entries.
 The shift from analog to digital has facilitated broader integrations and smoother operations.